internship-pentatech-it-solutions/crud_add_phpmailer_jcmunav63/readme.md

   <img src="/assets/images/team_form.PNG" alt="Sign up" width="350"  height="auto" />
 </div>

-For this project, we added the generation of two PDF reports to export the html content. the first one is the list of members that is displayed in the dashboard, and the second one is a specific details page, selected from the last name's link in the dashboard.
+In the previous project, we added the generation of two PDF reports to export the html content. the first one is the list of members that is displayed in the dashboard, and the second one is a specific details page, selected from the last name's link in the dashboard.
 The exported file is shown in the dashboard, as a pdf file, and it has a download or a print option for the user.

 Here are some example images for these two reports...